March 13, 2013

 In most cases, I combine the fried egg with sliced bread and serve with tea as you can see below.

-Not so great health-wise though, it sits somewhere at the bottom of my menu.
-Fried foods are not to be consumed more than thrice in a week by grown ups.
+Not completely a healthy option, it sits somewhere at the bottom of my food menu.
+According to my article on healthy Nigerian foods – Fried foods are not to be consumed more than thrice in a week by grown-ups. 😀

 Eggs are one of the easiest breakfast recipes in Nigeria.

-I fry anything between 2 to 3 eggs at the same time depending on the number of interests and size of frying pan.
+I fry anything between 2 to 4 eggs at the same time depending on the number of persons and size of the frying pan.

 Salt to taste

 I like to fry eggs with lots of onions since I learned about the health benefits of onions.
-It is also good to eat as much vegetables as you can take.
+It is also good to eat as many vegetables as you can take.

-Heat your frying pan for a minute then add about 5cl of oil, allow to heat for 30 seconds before adding the sliced onions, then tomato/pepper as well.
+Heat your frying pan for a minute then add 50 ml of vegetable oil, allow to heat for 30 seconds before adding the sliced onions, then tomato/pepper as well.

-Fry for 5 to 10 minutes before spraying a pinch of salt (to taste), then about a half cube of maggi or knorr (I prefer less)
+Fry for 5 minutes before spraying a pinch of salt (to taste), then about a half of seasoning cube (I prefer less)

 Stir, and then make sure it is spread evenly on the frying pan and boiling in very little oil.
 Then pour in the (already broken and mixed eggs) to cover the onions, tomato combination.